-Note that each PhD student can submit an application to only one strand of the Doctoral Symposium and should specify in the application which strand they wish to be placed in.
-Applications must include a letter from the student’s PhD supervisor giving the (working) title of the dissertation and confirming that the student is working under his/her supervision and has completed at least his/her first year of PhD studies.
+Please note that each PhD student can submit an application to only one strand of the Doctoral Symposium and should specify in the application which strand they wish to be placed in.
+Applications must include a letter from the student’s PhD supervisor giving the (provisional) title of the dissertation and confirming that the student is working under his/her supervision and has completed at least his/her first year of PhD studies.
 The Treasurer of ESSE will check the eligibility of all applicants and their supervisors.
 The participants in the 2020 and 2021 ESSE Doctoral Symposium, which had to take place in an online format, are welcome to apply again.

-The application should also include a summary of the project (of no more than 300 words), indicating:
+The application should take the form of a summary of the project of no more than 300 words, indicating:

-1) The main topic and issues, including the thesis proposed/hypothesis defended
+• the main topic and issues, including the thesis proposed/hypothesis defended;

 • the results obtained so far.

 Each strand of the Symposium will be coordinated by two experts (to be known as Convenors).
 They will make a selection from the applications received, chair the discussions and respond to the presentations.Applications (including the letter from the applicant’s supervisor) should be sent, no later than 15 February 2022, to the Coordinator of the ESSE Doctoral Symposium,

 Professor J. Lachlan Mackenzie (CELGA-ILTEC, Coimbra, Portugal) at email@example.com, to whom general enquiries can also be addressed.
 The eligibility check and the selection of submissions by the Convenors will be completed and announced by 28 February 2022.